tkhamez/eve-api-php/README.md

 [![License](http://poser.pugx.org/tkhamez/eve-api/license)](https://packagist.org/packages/tkhamez/eve-api)
 [![PHP Version Require](http://poser.pugx.org/tkhamez/eve-api/require/php)](https://packagist.org/packages/tkhamez/eve-api)

-# OpenAPIClient-php
+# EVE API

 An OpenAPI Client Library for EVE Online (ESI).

 For more information, please visit [https://developers.eveonline.com/docs/support/](https://developers.eveonline.com/docs/support/).

 This client is generated from https://esi.evetech.net/meta/openapi.yaml (OpenAPI version 3.1).
+It is generated for a specific compatibility date, which is the only date that must be used for the X-Compatibility-Date header.
+This date is included in the version number.

+**Please note that the ESI OpenAPI 3 specification is still in beta status, so things can change!**

-It contains a patch to fix the format of the X-Compatibility-Date header (the generator ignores the specified format "date" and uses a string that includes the time, which will lead to 400 errors from the API).
+This client contains a patch to fix the format of the X-Compatibility-Date header (the generator ignores the specified format "date" and uses a string that includes the time, which will lead to 400 errors from the API).

-### Versioning scheme
+## Versioning scheme

+* Major: This number is increased everytime when the client was generated from an updated OpenAPI specification file or any other breaking change.
+* Minor: The compatibility date for which the API was generated in the format YYYYMMDD.
-* Patch: Generated from an updated specification file and/or generated with a new patch version of the generator library.
+* Patch: Increased when the client was regenerated with a new minor or patch version of the generator library from the same OpenAPI specification file.
-* Minor: Switched to a new minor version of the generator library.
-* Major: Switched to a new major version of the generator library, switched to another generator library or another breaking change.

-### Changelog
+## Changelog

 For API changes see [esi-issues/changelog.md](https://github.com/esi/esi-issues/blob/master/changelog.md), for generator library changes see [OpenAPITools/openapi-generator/releases](https://github.com/OpenAPITools/openapi-generator/releases).

-#### Notable changes other than API updates
+### Notable changes other than API updates

+**1.20250726.0**

+- Switched to the new versioning scheme.

 **1.0.0**

+Please note that the ESI OpenAPI 3 specification is still in beta status, so things can change!

 - Forked from [tkhamez/swagger-eve-php](https://github.com/tkhamez/swagger-eve-php).
 - Generated from the new OpenAPI 3.1 specification.